 Travelling along the Yangtze River is a fantastic choice for anyone.
 Whether you’re an adventure seeker, laidback traveller, history buff, senior, or a little bit of everything, the Yangtze River has so much to offer a river cruiser.
 This 6,400 km waterway flows through many of China’s great cities, including Shanhai, Yangzhou, Nanjing, Chongging, and Yichang.
 You can sail for 3-6 nights and if you choose the Three Gorges tour (Chongging to Yichang), you’ll be treated to the immense and spectacularly beautiful 120km stretch of the Yangtze.
 Keep your eyes peeled for centuries old pagodas that crop up along the river bank as well!
 Victoria Cruises is an American-managed company the cruises year-round on the Yangtze and offers a wide variety of river cruise options.

-Figure out what you want to get out of your first (or twentieth!) river cruise and then be sure to pick up travel insurance.
+Figure out what you want to get out of your first (or twentieth!) river cruise and then be sure to pick up cruise travel insurance.
 Nothing protects you from the unexpected, but with an international travel insurance plan from Cover-More Australia, you’ll have Cover-More’s entire expert team at your back.
 You can get more your cruise travel insurance questions answered here

 Image courtesy of Flickr user Robert S. Donovan